-Also it might be necessary to observe respectful, quiet behaviour while some sites may have specific rules.
+Also it is necessary to observe respectful, quiet behaviour while some sites may have specific rules.
 Check with local Indigenous communities for instructions.
 Some sites of significance have been recorded and are protected under heritage legislation while many are not.
 Regardless, never remove materials from a site for souvenirs.

-Conserve the past
+Preserve the past

 Archaeological and historical artefacts are reminders of the rich human history of the landscape and belong to all people for all time.
-Structures, dwellings and artefacts in natural and cultural heritage places are protected by law and should not be disturbed.
+Structures, dwellings and artefacts on public lands and in the wilderness are protected by law and should not be disturbed.
 These include seemingly insignificant Indigenous implements such as grinding stones, and pioneering and pastoral equipment from 50 or more years ago.
 It is illegal to excavate, disturb or remove these resources from any public or wilderness lands.
 Observe but do not touch them.